 The first legislation to address the current pandemic dealt with preparedness and federal agencies.
-The second bill, the Families First Conoravirus Response Act, requires all employers to offer up to two weeks (80 hours, or a part-time employee’s two-week equivalent) of paid sick leave in certain situations, when the employee:
+The second bill, the Families First Conoravirus Response Act, requires all employers to offer up to two weeks (80 hours, or a part-time employee’s two-week equivalent) of paid sick leave in certain situations from April 1 through December 31, 2020 when the employee:

 - is subject to a Federal, State, or local quarantine or isolation order related to COVID-19;

 - has been advised by a health care provider to self-quarantine related to COVID-19;